Skip to content

 Sin often makes us happy, at least for a while, but it also makes us selfish, hurts ourselves and others and, worst of all, draws us further from God.
 Sometimes as far as the gates of hell.

 If you read your Bible before you pray, you will know who you’re talking to and your prayers will not become stale.
 (But here’s the cool thing: You can have both holiness and happiness.
-See my post: Happiness & Holiness: Aim High, Go For Both.)
+See The Holy Teenage Life: Real Faith, Real Happiness .)

 What About the Advice That Says I Should Pray Before Reading the Bible?

-It’s absolutely true—but we’re talking about a different kind of prayer here (there are several).
-Instead of focusing on you, prayer before reading the Bible is all about asking God to help you focus on him—to open your eyes, heart, and mind to his word and will.
+It’s absolutely true—but we’re talking about a different kind of prayer here.
+(There are several—read about them in Have a Richer Prayer Life By Friday).
+Instead of focusing on you, praying before reading scripture is all about asking God to help you focus on him—to open your eyes, heart, and mind to his word and will.

 Need a starting prayer before reading the Bible?
 This article from the Gospel Coalition can help.